 Be warned: it’s easy to get lost searching any of these sites!
 There are so many fun themes to choose from.
 Remember, the most important thing in your creation is the content, not the design.
 Also, be sure to always keep the copyright and attribution information, giving credit to the original creator of your theme.
 It’s the right thing to do and models good digital citizenship for your students.

 Once you have determined what theme to use, you can modify things within that theme.
 For example, changing the primary color or font.
-To do this, you will edit the Master Slides.
-From the View menu select “Master” and there you can make any desired changes.
+To do this, you will use the Theme Builder.
+From the View menu select “Theme builder” and there you can make any desired changes.
 Any edits you make on the master slides will apply to the entire slide deck.

 Creating Background Images